Official estimates errors could have cost Trump 103 votes

 Another lawsuit filed earlier this week by firebrand conservative attorney Sidney Powell, who was removed from Trump’s legal team, asked a judge to decertify the state’s votes, alleging that there were more than 400,000 illegal ballots counted in the state and criticized the voting equipment used in metro Phoenix.

-____ Associated Press writer Jonathan J. Cooper in Phoenix contributed to this report.
+A hearing in the case is expected early next week. ____ Associated Press writer Jonathan J. Cooper in Phoenix contributed to this report.

 Sign up for Daily Newsletters